gericoaron/RIPD/README.md

   * Wifi Router (Need to have same connection, Server and IPC to work RTSP / ONVIF)
   * Telegram Application for receiving additonal alerts and manual captured photos.

+this project is created for university purposes (thesis study project). all of the programs use have references from internet, youtube, stackoverflow, google, github etc and not owned by me. kindly check references.md too. "im not a full stack dev." "pull stack dev" rather.